fission-codes/spec/car-pool/car-mirror/http.md

 #### 1.1.1 `stream` Parameter

 This field specifies if the Provider should use discrete or streaming. `stream` MUST default to `false`.
 If streaming is set to `true`, the response MUST be a streaming CAR file and transmitted over [HTTP Streaming](https://datatracker.ietf.org/doc/html/rfc7540#section-5).
+Both the Requestor and Provider MUST use [HTTP/2](https://datatracker.ietf.org/doc/html/rfc7540).

 ## 1.2 Requestor Payload